A Time of Exploration

 An entering student is assigned an academic advisor from the faculty who will help the student in electing courses for the first year and serve as a resource for answering questions about how Dartmouth works (such as: how do I ask a faculty for a letter of recommendation? what is an NRO?).

 Students do not need a signature or permission from their academic advisor to register for or drop classes, and should remember that their academic decisions are ultimately their own.

 As students begin to explore academic offerings and focus their own interests, students generally gravitate to faculty with whom they share intellectual interests or have other things in common.
 This is a natural evolution and should be encouraged.
-A student may find that s/he outgrows the usefulness of the assigned first-year advisor as the year moves on.
+A student may find that they outgrow the usefulness of the assigned first-year advisor as the year moves on.

 Students have other resources at this stage as well: the Deans of Undergraduate Students, the Academic Skills office, the staff in the Office of the Registrar, the counselors in Center for Professional Development, the Graduate Assistants who live in their residence halls.
 The web also provides a wealth of information.